-A. On July 1 of each year, the College shall credit the Union's release time account with one day of release time for each fifteen (15) bargaining unit members.
+- A. On July 1 of each year, the College shall credit the Union's release time account with one day of release time for each five (5) bargaining unit members.
 Release time used in accordance with this section shall be charged to this release time account.
-No release time shall be granted in excess of the Union's account balance on July 1.

-- B. The Union may designate employees to use the Union's accrued time for Union business such as Union-sponsored labor relations training, State or area-wide committee meetings or State or International conventions.
+No release time shall be granted in excess of the Union's account balance on July 1. - B. The Union may designate employees to use the Union's accrued time for Union business such as Union-sponsored labor relations training, State or area-wide committee meetings or State or International conventions.
 The employee shall be permitted to use release time when he or she provides his or her supervisor with notice and the time off will not otherwise be unreasonably denied. - C. Generally, reasonable notice for such meetings is at least twenty (20) calendar days.
-Supervisor shall grant or deny the employee's request to take Union-Related Activities leave within seven (7) calendar days.
+The supervisor shall grant or denythe employee's request to take Union-Related Activities leave within seven (7) calendar days.
 A request shall not be unreasonably denied.

 Article 23.
-Acting Capacity

-Section 1.
-Acting Capacity Pay
+Acting Capacity Section A. Acting Capacity Pay

 An employee assigned to perform the duties associated with a classification with a higher rate of pay than that of the employee's classification shall receive the hourly rate applicable to the higher classification.
 This higher rate of pay is Acting Capacity Pay.
 Prior to accepting the acting capacity appointment, the employee will be notified in writing of the duties expected.
+Acting Capacity Pay shall be paid for the period in excess of five (5) continuous work days.